 Busting a Rogue Surfer and Four Other Unexpected Benefits of Owning a Buoy

 When we created the Buoy™, we wanted to save homeowners money and give them control over how they use their water.
 That part is getting great results and rave reviews.
 But, as we make more progress and reach more homes, we’re helping Buoy owners in ways we didn’t expect.
 At no point did the product design documents note benefits in the areas of truancy, handwashing, or handling neighborhood side eye.
 But, it happened.
-We aren’t saying these are the best reasons for Buoy ownership, just passing along some of the findings from our beta program.
+We aren’t saying these are the best reasons for Buoy ownership, just passing along some of the findings from our years of data gathering.

 - Buoy can tell you if your surfer cut class.
 All the kids are at school, but both your outdoor shower and your indoor shower are being used?
 Check the surf report.
 And the attendance office.
-Several teens whose homes are in our Santa Cruz beta program are currently looking for ways to get water to bypass their Buoys between 8am and 2pm.
+Several teens in the Santa Cruz area are currently looking for ways to get water to bypass their Buoys between 8am and 2pm.
 (Not possible, but keep trying, champ.)

 - Buoy can shame people into not spreading germs.
 Inform all the people in your household that Buoy can tell when they flush the toilet AND if they wash their hands afterward.
 There’s nothing wrong with getting people to shame-wash their hands.
 Nothing.